JohnAD/RJSON/JSON_DUPLICATE_NAMES.md

 I'm not convinced writing such a library would be useful.
 But, in theory, it could be done.

-### How does Flask handles Form POST input?
+### How does Flask handle Form POST input?

-Objviously, you can't use a `Dict` or `OrderedDict` to store those values.
+Obviously, you can't use a `dict` or `OrderedDict` to store those values.
 So, how is it handled in Flask (a python web server)?

 It is stored as a specialized class of the WTF libraries `Form` called `FlaskForm`.
 This class builds what they call a "multi dict" which gets an ordered list of values for any one key applied against a schema.
 So, using the example of: